osmr/imgclsmob/README.md

 pip install gluoncv2 mxnet>=1.2.1
 ```
 To enable different hardware supports such as GPUs, check out [MXNet variants](https://pypi.org/project/mxnet/).
-For example, you can install with cuda-9.2 supported mxnet:
+For example, you can install with CUDA-9.2 supported MXNet:
 ```
 pip install gluoncv2 mxnet-cu92>=1.2.1
 ```